tfff1OFFICIAL/Standard-Chat-Rules/Rule 1.md

 - Text to speech may, or may note be allowed depending on the server manager's preferences.
 If it's enabled, don't abuse it.
 - No racism or discrimination.
 - Report all activity that you believe to be outside of the rules by PMing someone such as a moderator, admin, or server manager.
-- No inappropriate material (in the forms of images, videos, sound recordings, chat messages etc.)
+- No inappropriate material __any form__ (including, but not limited to: images, videos, sound recordings, chat messages etc.)

 ## Some side notes: